 - Genetic syndromes: Several inherited genetic defects increase the risk.
 OHSU offers genetic counseling, testing and risk assessment to help patients identify and manage risk.

 Stomach cancer outcomes

-For patients whose cancer is found before it has spread, nearly 70% survive at least five years after diagnosis.
-Stomach cancer usually isn’t found until after that, though, so overall survival rates remain discouraging.
+Stomach cancer usually isn’t found until after it has spread, though, so overall survival rates remain discouraging.
 Still, survival rates are averages and can’t predict the outcome for an individual.
-Five-year survival rates also, by definition, reflect the treatments that were available five or more years ago.
+Five-year relative survival rates also, by definition, reflect the treatments that were available five or more years ago.

 Signs of hope: Survival rates are gradually climbing.
 Our Cancer Early Detection Advanced Research Center is dedicating hundreds of scientists to finding ways to detect cancer earlier.